 In many parts of the world, winter brings frigid temperatures.
-Snow often covers the ground and bushes.
+Snow often covers the ground and vegetation like bushes.
 Flowers, berries and acorns provide food for many animals.
 But they don't grow during the winter months.
 So, animals can't find much food to eat.

 Animals that hibernate eat lots of food before the winter months.
 Some build up large stores of fat in their bodies.
 Then they sleep during the winter months.
 Their bodies use the stored fat to survive.
-Some types of bears, bats and snakes hibernate.
+Some types of bears, bats, and snakes hibernate.
 Bumblebees die off during the winter but the queen hibernates and then gives birth to new bees in the spring.

 Gather and Store

 Some animals gather up large amounts of food and then store it somewhere safe.
 Squirrels are a good example.
 They gather acorns, which grow on oak trees.
 They hide the acorns for use during the winter.
-These animals often sleep through much of the winter but they wake up regularly to eat.
+These animals often sleep through much of the winter, but they wake up regularly to eat.

 Some animals survive by foraging.
 This means they search for whatever food is available.
 They may survive on grass, leaves, lichens, or any other plants that can survive during the winter.
 Caribou or reindeer are an example of foraging animals that live in the northern regions of North America, Europe, Asia, and Greenland.
 They largely survive on lichen during the winter.
 Lichens are organisms that can live in extreme environments, such as arctic areas.
 They grow on soil, wood, rocks, and tree bark.

 Animal Survival in Winter Video

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.